profsmucker/ta-works/Documentation/README.md

 ### Existing Bugs:
 1. In the page Teaching Assistant Assignment (Step 8) -> Pressing `Run Algorithm` multiple times will cause the table to display multiple duplicates and incorrect # of positions available.
 This bug also affects the `export` csv and will persist.
 Quick fix is to press `Run Algorithm` once and only once.

-2. A unique course is identifed as 'course_subject' + 'course_id']  + ('section') + 'course_name' + 'instructor_name' and if duplicates courses are uploaded, the backend matching algorithm will handle it correctly but the frontend will not.
+2. A unique course is identified as 'course_subject' + 'course_id']  + ('section') + 'course_name' + 'instructor_name' and if duplicates courses are uploaded, the backend matching algorithm will handle it correctly but the frontend will not.

 3. During application, if a student does not upload a PDF.
 It won't error on submission but it would error when instructors or associate chair tries to view the resume.